rafgger/Harder-E-Book-Manager/README.md

 README.md                  # This file
 ```

-## Recent Improvements
+## ✅ Recent Improvements
-- ✅ **Fixed authentication system** - Proper Bearer token handling
+-  **🔐 Fixed authentication system** - Proper Bearer token handling
-- ✅ **Added real database persistence** - Books are actually saved to PostgreSQL
+-  **🗄️ Added real database persistence** - Books are actually saved to PostgreSQL
-- ✅ **Implemented snackbar notifications** - Visual feedback for all actions
+-  **🔔 Implemented snackbar notifications** - Visual feedback for all actions
-- ✅ **Enhanced error handling** - User-friendly error messages
+-  **⚠️ Enhanced error handling** - User-friendly error messages
-- ✅ **Comprehensive testing** - Frontend and backend test suites
+-  **🧪 Comprehensive testing** - Frontend and backend test suites
-- ✅ **Session management** - Robust token validation and cleanup
+-  **⏰ Session management** - Robust token validation and cleanup
-- ✅ **CORS support** - Cross-origin request handling
+-  **🌐 CORS support** - Cross-origin request handling
-- ✅ **Fixed field consistency** - Updated all tests to use "genre" field consistently
+-  **🔧 Fixed field consistency** - Updated all tests to use "genre" field consistently
-- ✅ **Organized test structure** - All backend tests moved to dedicated `tests/` directory
+-  **📂 Organized test structure** - All backend tests moved to dedicated `tests/` directory
-- ✅ **Added test runner** - Convenient `run_tests.py` script for easy test execution
+-  **🏃‍♂️ Added test runner** - Convenient `run_tests.py` script for easy test execution
+-  **🖨️ Print functionality** - Added print button for book collection printing
-- ✅ **Database diagnostics** - Tools to troubleshoot database issues and field mapping
+-  **🔍 Database diagnostics** - Tools to troubleshoot database issues and field mapping

-## Troubleshooting
+## 🛠️ Troubleshooting
-- **401 Unauthorized errors:** Ensure you're logged in and have a valid session token
+- **🚫 401 Unauthorized errors:** Ensure you're logged in and have a valid session token
-- **Database connection issues:** Verify PostgreSQL is running and the database exists
+- **🗄️ Database connection issues:** Verify PostgreSQL is running and the database exists
-- **Import failures:** Check that `books.json` exists and has the correct format
+- **📥 Import failures:** Check that `books.json` exists and has the correct format
-- **CORS errors:** Serve the frontend from a local server instead of opening directly
+- **🌐 CORS errors:** Serve the frontend from a local server instead of opening directly
-- **500 Internal Server Errors when adding books:** The server may need to be restarted if it becomes unresponsive.
+- **⚠️ 500 Internal Server Errors when adding books:** The server may need to be restarted if it becomes unresponsive.
 Stop the server (Ctrl+C) and restart with `uvicorn main:app --reload`
-- **Field mapping issues:** The database has both 'genre' and 'genre' columns - the Book model uses 'genre' column for data storage
+- **🔧 Field mapping issues:** The database has both 'genre' and 'genre' columns - the Book model uses 'genre' column for data storage
-- **Test book duplicates:** Test books persist in the database.
+- **📚 Test book duplicates:** Test books persist in the database.
 Use unique ISBNs or manually clean test data if needed

 ## License
 MIT